jopaik/network_demos/scoped_configuration_management/README.md

 end
 ~~~

-5. Launch the `Network-Validated-Detect` and note the configuraiton drift for rtr1.
+5. Launch the `Network-Validated-Detect` and note the configuration drift for rtr1.

 The rtr1's running config is the before diff in red.
 The 192.168.1.3 entry is drift from our host_vars (SSOT) becuase it was configured OOB and isn't present in the host_vars.